 Political Opinion – Like membership in a particular social group, political opinion can be difficult to pinpoint.
 Generally, persecution based on political opinion happens to those who actively speak out against governmental regimes or support those who do.
 To qualify for asylum or refugee status based on this category, you must show that your persecutor knew about your political opinion.
-Generally, your asylum lawyer NJ can prove this by showing that you joined a political party, attended a demonstration, or wrote and published political literature.
+Generally, your NJ asylum attorney can prove this by showing that you joined a political party, attended a demonstration, or wrote and published political literature.
 Additionally, some noncitizens have been granted asylum or refugee status based on perceived political opinion, even if they did not actually hold the political opinion for which they were persecuted.

 Bars to Asylum or Refugee Status

 Even if you can prove that you were persecuted or have a well-founded fear of future persecution in your home country based on a legally identified criteria, your asylum lawyer NJ may tell you that you are prohibited from applying for asylum or refugee status.
 U.S. immigration law bars the following classes of noncitizens from receiving asylum or becoming refugees: